 A disappointing production smudges some of the appeal of “Lobby Hero,” a typically mournful new comedy from Kenneth Lonergan.
 The imperfect pitch of director Mark Brokaw’s cast is particularly unfortunate because the playwright, who is riding high on the strength of an Oscar nomination for his screenplay for “You Can Count on Me,” is not always at his sweetly subtle best here.
-The web of moral crises at the center of “Lobby Hero” feels strained.
+As graceful as he can be in defining complicated characters through the fumbling give and take of everyday speech, Lonergan does not come as naturally by his plots, and the web of moral crises at the center of “Lobby Hero” feels strained.